Google Ad Grant Management

 The most pressing restrictions include:

-- Ensuring your organisation only targets keywords with a quality score of 3/10
+- Ensure your organisation only targets keywords with a quality score of a minimum of 3/10

 - Maintaining a click-through-rate of 5% for the entire account